Posts

 Image

-Scapegoat Sacrifice Ceremony of Ukamba African Ceremony It is believed the physical world is parallel to the spiritual world therefore when a disease plagues the village of Ukamba, the Elders take a large ram, a male sheep for ceremonial slaughter.
+Scapegoat Sacrifice Ceremony in Africa African Ceremony It is believed the physical world is parallel to the spiritual world therefore when a disease plagues the village of Ukamba, the Elders take a large ram, a male sheep for ceremonial slaughter.
 The Elders of the village cut small pieces of meat from the ram carcass and spear the meat on wooden sticks.
 Men and women of the village then each take a piece of ram meat, walk some distance from the village and throw it deep into the woods.
 By doing this the disease will be carried away with the pieces of meat taking with it all wickedness and impurities of the village.
 The remaining ram meat is roasted at a large fire and eaten by the villagers; the bones are collected at the place where the meat was roasted and are broken up.
 A libation is prepared, and next morning at dawn, everyone must be awakened before the libation is poured out.
-The libation is put into a horn of an ox and into a bowl made from a gourd, the former being held i
+The libation is put i

 Shadowland Mugumo Tree Legend Folktale